Why bother upgrading WordPress

 Using an older version of WordPress, you might be doing many things the long way!

 There is always a risk that software will not work correctly after an upgrade.
 With WordPress and other open source software, the variety of third-party themes and plugins increases that risk.
-It is possible that after an upgrade, a particular theme or plugin will no longer work properly and/or cause errors on your website. iMarketing will investigate this for you and provide an improved solution.
+It is possible that after an upgrade WordPress, a particular theme or plugin will no longer work properly and/or cause errors on your website. iMarketing will investigate this for you and provide an improved solution.